microsoft/CopilotHackathon/exercisefiles/dotnet/README.md

 3. Ask Copilot to add endpoint for the implemented methods of the Points3D class
 4. Ask Copilot to create tests for the Points3D class and the new endpoint
     - It should automatically recognize the existing test project and add the tests there.
 If not, guide Copilot to the correct test project by using references in your prompt.

-## Summary

-With the previous exercises you have gone through some common activities that developers usually run:
-- Create new features in the code
-- Work with external APIs
-- Create documentation
-- Create tests

-However, there are many other things that Copilot can help you with.
-Feel free to explore other slash command in the Copilot chat like:
-- `/fix`: to fix the problems in your code
-- `/explain`: for Copilot to explain you what the code does